Huzbi-crypto/LabTasks-FolderAutomation-Script/README.md

 # Introduction

-This is a script that creates a structured (for me, that is ^_~) order of files and folders of lab tasks for our DSA course.

-## How it works

-1. It first asks the users to enter their lab no. to create a folder accordingly.
-2. Then it asks the number of C++ files to create.
-3. It then asks the user to enter their student ID so that it gets attached to file names.
-We need this as a prove that this was done by us.
+This repo contains scripts that I've created for my university courses.
+Currently, they contain only creation of files, but more scripts will be addd as per the need.

-It's mostly made for my own needs since I'm learning C++ right now and it's a pain to strucuture my lab tasks folder everytime.
+It's mostly made for my own needs since I'm learning C++ and COAL right now and it's a pain to strucuture my lab tasks's folders everytime.

 ## Instructions